abrigrobler/abrigrobler/README.md

 Hi, I'm Abri Grobler

-I am a web developer, mostly front end, with expertise in React, vanilla JS, HTML, and CSS.
-I am also working on a portfolio, which will enable me to freelance more frequently.

-I am also a student working towards my Master's Degree in Engineering, in which I am focussing on Reinforcement Learning, specifically in the areas of multi agent reinforcement learning (MARL) and the options framework.
+I am a software engineer with expertise in React, React Native, Typescript, CSS, Node, and Python.
+My public repositories include the work done for my undergraduate and Masters in Engineering degrees projects, and some early stage web projects that I worked on as a learning project.

 <!---
 abrigrobler/abrigrobler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.